DiRAC-Training/FM002-Version-control/_episodes/03-changes.md

 We have changed this file, but we haven't told Git we will want to save those changes (which we do with `git add`), much less actually saved them (which we do with `git commit`).

-**It's important to remember that Git only stores changes when you make a commit**
+**It's important to remember that Git only stores changes when you make a commit**.

 ### Review changes and commit
 It is good practice to always **review